28-Day Personal Challenge

 I watch tons of videos.
 I can watch a funny fail video one moment and then watch a horrifying home invasion video the next.

 There’s only so much laughter and horror a person can endure.
 The laughter makes me happy until I realize I didn’t complete the tasks I had planned for the day.
-I have to take breaks from true crime because the horror is too much.
+The horror makes me nervous, I have to take breaks from true crime because it’s too much.
 If I watch too much, I have little faith in humanity and go about daily tasks giving everyone the side-eye look of suspicion.

 My Three Favorite YouTube Channels